7 Reasons Why You May Need a Colostomy

-A colostomy is when a section of the colon has been diverted, and then attached to a stoma, which is a hole made in the abdominal wall via surgery.
-This opening, the colostomy stoma, enables a patient expel faeces from the digestive tract, because the bowels and rectum has been disabled through surgery.
+A colostomy is a surgical procedure whereby a section of the colon is diverted and then attached to a stoma, which is a hole made in the abdominal wall.
+This opening, the colostomy stoma, enables a patient to expel faeces from the digestive tract, because the bowels and rectum has been surgically disabled.

-There are many reasons why a patient may need colostomy surgery, but the 7 most common reasons for having one are, if a patient has:
+There are many reasons why a patient may need colostomy surgery.
+The seven most common reasons involve the following conditions or situations:

 - Crohn’s disease